linode/docs/docs/uptime/logs/use-logrotate-to-manage-log-files.md

     extension log
     ~~~

-This ensures that `access.log` will be rotated to `access.1.log`.
-If you enable compression, the compressed log will be located at `access.1.log.gz`.
+If you enable compression, the compressed log will be named `access.1.log.gz`.

 ## Control Log File Permissions